Ancocodet/wp-umami/readme.txt

 Issues with the settings page were fixed and the overall feeling of the page was improved as well.

 == Changelog ==

+= 0.6.0 =
+* Added tracking data-attribute for comment submits (disabled by default)
+* Tested for newer WordPress versions

 = 0.5.0 =
 * Added link to Settings Page to Plugin actions